Comparing orthogonal calculus and calculus with Reality: A cofree model for calculus with Reality

 \begin{prop} Let $n$ be a non-negative integer.
 The adjoint pair

-induces an equivalence of underlying $\infty$-categories. \end{prop} \begin{proof} We prove that the adjunction is a Quillen adjunction between $n$-polynomial model structures.
-Apply \cite[Theorem 3.3.20]{Hi03}, noticing that the localizing set of the cofree $n$-polynomial model structure is the derived image of the localizing set of the free $n$-polynomial model structure, noting that the representable functors are necessarily cofibrant in any projective model structure. \end{proof}
+is a Quillen equivalence. \end{prop} \begin{proof} Apply \cite[Theorem 3.3.20]{Hi03}, noticing that the localizing set of the cofree $n$-polynomial model structure is the derived image of the localizing set of the free $n$-polynomial model structure, noting that the representable functors are necessarily cofibrant in any projective model structure. \end{proof}

-We now define the $n$-polynomial approximation functor.
-The idea being that iterations $(\tau_n)^k$ of $\tau_n$ become close and closer to being $n$-polynomial as $k$ increases.
+We now define the $n$-polynomial approximation functor, the idea being that iterations $(\tau_n)^k$ of $\tau_n$ become closer and closer to being $n$-polynomial as $k$ increases.

 \begin{definition} Let $n$ be a non-negative integer.
 For any continuous functor $F: \es{J} \to \es{C}$, define the \emph{$n$-polynomial approximation} $T_nF$ of $F$ to be the sequential homotopy colimit